Armanoide/Instant-Crush/README.md

 - Import Instant-Crush in your Eclpise
 - Copy the package com.instantcrush.sql, com.instantcrush.sql.object, com.instantcrush.sql.record in your Adnroid project
-- Name your Database in IConstantsDataBase.
+- Name your Database in IConstantsDataBase
--

 <h2>Usage</h2>
 -----------